RyanMokarian/OpenAI_FrozenLake_Optimal_Path_Studies/README.md

 '''
 ****************************************************************
-*	Name: "Optimal path study on Gym FrozenLake-v0 environment"
+*	Title: "Optimal path study on Gym FrozenLake-v0 environment"

+*	Category: Machine Learning

+*	Author: Ryan Mokarian
 ****************************************************************
     Description
     In this project, FrozenLake-v0 environment from Gym OpenAI is utilized.